TheAssassin/mediaplayer-setup/Amlogic-based/USB-A-A_Cable.md

 # USB A-A Cable

+An USB A-A Cable can be used to communicate with Amlogic-based devices (e.g., to read or flash images, and to interact with the U-Boot bootloader) in cases where it is not possible to use a serial console.

 ## Quick summary

 * Take a USB extension cord and cut off the metal can on the "extension" side.
 Get an USB A-A cable.
 Plug into OTG port on the device __while the reset button is pressed__.
 No need to short any pins on any chips! `lsusb` should show `ID 1b8e:c003 Amlogic, Inc.`